Five Frugal Things

 Five Tiny Frugal Things

-5. I didn’t buy a Tesla cyber truck.
+5. I didn’t buy a vulgar gold plated apartment in the sky.

 Katy Wolk-Stanley